roylee0704/gron/README.md

 - **Next(time)**.
 Deduces next occurring schedule w.r.t time instant t.

 ### periodicSchedule
-A periodic schedule which occurs periodically. `t + period`
+A periodic schedule which occurs periodically: `t + period`
 - **Every(period)**.
 Returns a periodicSchedule instant.

+## Detailed Design

+### Core Algorithm: CRON.run()
+1. Sort entries chronologically.
+2. Earliest entry be taken as the next triggering point.
+3. Multiplexing of blocking channels/signals, that includes:
+   - `ready`. earliest entry is ready to be run, in which subsequent entries will be measured, for which time is up and ready, it will be run as well.
+   - `add`. add to entries.
+   - `stop`.
+4. Repeat 1. until `stop` is signaled.

+### Sorted: Entry Slice
+Entry slice implements sort package, chronologically.